Key Stage 4

 What are the aims of this course?

 - identify and experiment with graphic design components

 - learn about graphic design briefs, refining and selecting ideas

 - form a graphic design portfolio and explore creative direction.

 Learners will be expected to produce 4 Units of coursework over the 2 years, their coursework will start from day 1 of the course and each unit of work is internally and externally assessed.
 This is 50% of the mark.
 There is also a 10 hour external assessment where they will produce design work for a brief, this is also 50% of the mark.
 Learners must at least get a Pass Level 2 in each Unit and the external assessment to pass the course.

 Graphic design is a form of visual communication.
 It is the process by which visual information is given form and structure to communicate a message.
 Being a graphic designer is the profession of visual communication that combines images, words and ideas to convey information to an audience.
 It involves designing print or electronic forms of visual information for advertisement, publication or a website.
 This qualification focuses on an applied study of the graphic design sector and learners will gain a broad understanding and knowledge of working in the sector.

-What is the importance of this subject at GCSE level?
+What is the importance of this subject?

 If your child is interested in the art or design sector then this is a valuable subject to support any design related job.
 It enhances their skills from KS3 and combines the theory and practical skills they have learnt to create a range of different design outcomes related to a brief and target audience, in a very similar format to how it would be studied at further and higher education.
 They will also use a range of different computer software which will prepare them for the world of work.